 Furthermore, the Southwest Hoboken neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 83.2% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Southwest Hoboken neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Southwest Hoboken neighborhood buck this trend.
 43.2% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.3% of U.S. neighborhoods.

 If you're a regular supporter of the arts and enjoy outings to the theatre, weekend boutique-ing, or even a finely aged wine with dinner, than you're in good company with the people of the Southwest Hoboken neighborhood.
 This neighborhood is uniquely immersed with more "urban sophisticates" than 96.0% of neighborhoods across the country.
 The people here truly stand out as a class among their own.
 They are an exclusive community characterized by refined tastes, cultural inclinations, and the means to live well.
 Urban sophisticates live a big city lifestyle, whether or not they live in or near a big city.
 They are educated executives or managers by week, and serial patrons of the arts by weekend.
 If this lifestyle pertains to you, than you'll certainly feel right at home in the Southwest Hoboken neighborhood.
 In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for young, single professionals.